jardaanii/Fullstack-Todo-App/README.md

 This project contains a simple Todo application
 It has the following features-

-- Anyone can create a todo.
+- Users can create a todo.
-- Anyone can see their existing todos.
+- Users can see their existing todos.
-- Anyone can make a todo as done.
+- Users can make a todo as done.